-Yeah, mate.
-If it’s tasty and not life threatening then I’d eat it.
+Yeah, man.
+If it’s tasty and not life-threatening then I’d eat it.
 Of course I would.

 Apparently it's a staple meat in the Czech Republic.
 Would you eat it there?

-Yeah, well, like, they eat kangaroo in Australia, so I’d eat horse on holiday.
-I don't see a problem with a bit of horse on holiday.
+Yeah, well, like, they eat kangaroo in Australia, so I’d eat horse on vacation.
+I don't see a problem with a bit of horse on my vacation.

-Are there any other animals you'd eat on holiday?
+Are there any other animals you'd eat on a vacation?

-Yeah, I reckon a hamster would make a good snack.
+Yeah, I bet a hamster would make a good snack.
 Pocket-sized and easy, you know?